Ryheff24/Massdiscordunban/README.md

 # I need HALP!

 Sometimes you might run into an issue that Slash command bot is not working.
+It is because the commands are getting registered in background still and thus not able to use the command.
+In that case, wait for a minute or two and then run again.

-So follow this in order:
+If it is not working still, follow this in order:

 -   Switch off the bot (i.e. close terminal)
 -   Kick the bot (this is important)